betterscientificsoftware/bssw.io/Articles/Blog/2026-01-one-good-tutorial.md

 core pitch of One Good Tutorial is: *if your software’s documentation contains all of the items listed in [the official One Good Tutorial software documentation checklist](https://onegoodtutorial.org/), you have permission to declare that your documentation is good enough*.
-Go ahead and move on to the next task in your to-do list.
+Go ahead and move on to the next task on your to-do list.
 Hooray!

 The goal of the checklist is to turn the task of writing documentation from one